 Professor den Hollander is currently a board member of Universities Australia, Education Australia Limited and UniSuper Limited.
 She is Chair of Skilling the Bay, an organisation focused on ensuring the skills and jobs of the future in the Geelong region’s transitional economy.

 President – Wendy Galloway

 Wendy first became enthralled with symphony orchestras and the music they play back in her Sydney student days.
 She was a member of the Sydney Youth Orchestra, Australian Youth Orchestra and a regular participant in National Music Camps.
 Her career as a violinist and teacher as well as an adjudicator and examiner spans many decades in Melbourne and Sydney as a well as Sweden and Illinois USA.

 Since coming to live in Geelong she has been a key member of many fine music organisations including Music at the Basilica, Geelong Friends of the MSO and the Geelong Chamber Music Society.

-General Manager – Jon Mamonski
+Deputy President and General Manager – Jon Mamonski